Analyzing Character Representation in Media Content using Multimodal Foundation Model: Effectiveness and Trust: Abstract

 \section{Abstract}

-Recent advances in AI has enabled automated analysis of complex media content at scale and generate actionable insights regarding character representation along such dimensions as gender and age.
-Past work focused on quantifying representation from audio/video/text using various ML models, but \emph{without} having the audience in the loop.
-We ask, even if character distribution along demographic dimensions are available, how useful are they to the general public?
+Recent advances in AI has made automated analysis of complex media content at scale possible while generating actionable insights regarding character representation along such dimensions as gender and age.
+Past works focused on quantifying representation from audio/video/text using AI models, but \emph{without} having the audience in the loop.
+We ask, even if character distribution along demographic dimensions are available, how useful are those to the general public?
 Do they actually \emph{trust} the numbers generated by AI models?
-Our work addresses these questions through a user study, while proposing a new AI-based character representation and visualization tool.
-Our tool based on the Contrastive Language Image Pretraining (CLIP) foundation model to analyze visual screen data to quantify character representation across dimensions of age and gender.
-We also designed effective visualizations suitable for presenting such analytics to lay audience.
-Next, we conducted a user study to seek empirical evidence on the \emph{usefulness} and \emph{trustworthiness} of the AI-generated results for carefully chosen movies presented in the form of our visualizations.
-We note that participants were able to understand the analytics from our visualization, and deemed the tool `overall useful'.
+Our work addresses these open questions by proposing a new AI-based character representation tool and performing a thorough user study.
+Our tool has two components: (i) An analytics extraction model based on the Contrastive Language Image Pretraining (CLIP) foundation model that analyzes visual screen data to quantify character representation across age and gender; (ii) A visualization component effectively designed for presenting the analytics to lay audience.
+The user study seeks empirical evidence on the \emph{usefulness} and \emph{trustworthiness} of the AI-generated results for carefully chosen movies presented in the form of our visualizations.
+We found that participants were able to understand the analytics in our visualizations, and deemed the tool `overall useful'.
 Participants also indicated a need for more detailed visualizations to include more demographic categories and contextual information of the characters.
 Participants' trust in AI-based gender and age models is seen to be moderate to low, although they were not against the use of AI in this context.
-Our tool including code, benchmarking, and data from the user study can be found here: \emph{\url{https://anonymous.4open.science/r/Character-Representation-Media-FF7B}}
+Our tool including code, benchmarking, and the user study data can be found at \emph{\url{https://github.com/debadyuti0510/Character-Representation-Media}}.